dkirkby/E4S/setup.md

 The first time you run the Mu Editor, you will be prompted to select a [mode](https://codewith.mu/en/tutorials/1.0/modes): select the *Adafruit CircuitPython* mode (or, *CircuitPython* if that is not available).
 Whenever you are running Mu, you can view and change your mode by clicking on the *Mode*  button in the toolbar.

 The name of the file you are currrently editing appears in the editor title bar, and should generally be `code.py`.
 The first time you use the Mu Editor with a new **CIRCUITPY** drive installed, the name will be `untitled` and you will be prompted for a name: use `code.py`.

+> Every time you save `code.py` in the Mu editor, you are actually rebooting the Pico W processor and telling it to start running your updated program from the beginning.

+> A problem you may encounter later is that you are editing a file that is not called `code.py`, so your edits are having no effect.
+The solution is simply to save your file as `code.py`.

 I recommend that everyone start with the Mu Editor.
 However, if you prefer to use a different editor, start [here](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code#1-use-an-editor-that-writes-out-the-file-completely-when-you-save-it-2977444-22).